 The adrenal glands are a triangular shape gland, about 1 inch by 3 inches, that sit on top of each kidney.
 They secrete hormones that regulate the sugar balance and salt balance in your body, and also regulate the sex hormones.

-Dr Christiane Northrup, a well-known women's holistic physician, describes the adrenal glands as your body's primary shock absorbers.
-According to her, this is because the adrenal glands secrete hormones in response to your inner condition and perceptions, including your response to stressful situations.
+The adrenal glands have been described in the literature as your body's primary shock absorbers.
+This is because the adrenal glands secrete hormones in response to your inner condition and perceptions, including your response to stressful situations.

 Adrenaline (or norepinephrine) is the primary hormone that is released by the adrenal glands when you are being threatened in some way.
 This is the familiar, fight or flight syndrome, where as a result of your emotion of fear, anger, hate or other threatening and strong emotion, your body gears up to either run away (flight) or go into battle (fight).